guptaji6489/Registration-form-using-Node.js-and-MongoDB/README.md

 # Registration-form-using-Node.js-and-MongoDB
 # To run this project first install node.js and mongoDb
-# database name is college and collection name is students
+# make database name as college and collection name as students.
-# then open cmd and go to this project location
+# then open cmd and go to that project location .
-# then write ( node insert.js )
+# then write in cmd ( node insert.js )
-# then open your browser and write ( localhost:3000 )
+# then open your any browser and write ( localhost:3000 )